-I was browsing through some e-commerce website along with my brother to buy utility items for our new space.
+I was browsing through some e-commerce websites along with my brother to buy utility items for our new space.
 I was multitasking, not because I had a long list of things to purchase but because I had to keep an eye on my hyper-impulsive-buyer brother.

 We got few things in each of our carts, and just then, the plumber rang the doorbell.
 We rushed to get our plumbing fixed.
 Our online cart isn’t running away anyway, right?
-By the time we were done with the plumbing woes, I had one notification in my phone reminding me to complete the purchase.
+By the time we were done with the plumbing woes, I had one notification on my phone reminding me to complete the purchase.
 But being the lazy duck that I am, I choose to go for a hot cup of coffee over online shopping.

 However, my brother is a different ball game altogether.
-The moment he received the notification, he jumped on to his system to finish the purchase.
+The moment he received the notification, he jumped onto his system to finish the purchase.
 Frankly, who buys a new fishing rod when you already have 3 in the closet?
 I was super impressed with his discipline.

 Over the coffee, while I was cursing him for wasting another 50 bucks, I was also thinking how a simple notification can drive someone to make the final purchase.
 But then, why I haven’t made my purchase yet?
 While the store was successful in targeting us at the right time converting my brother’s purchase, it wasn’t able to convert me into a buyer.